philou/philou.github.com/_posts/2020-05-15-3-long-term-benefits-of-mob-programming-that-make-it-cost-effective.markdown

 We can do something similar with mob programming.
 The Pluralsight course does not include a section on Mob Programming.
 With fellow technical coaches, we brainstormed the costs and benefits of mob programming.
 Here is what we found at the time:

-TODO
+#### Benefits

+* Pair programming Benefits +
+* Reduced time spent in daily meetings
+* Reduced time spent in sprint planning/backlog grooming meetings

+#### Costs

+* Adapting management practices
+* Whole team doing the same task
+* Mobbing setup
+* Morale dip

-We could also mention the long term compounding speed up.
-Unfortunately, I don't know how to measure them.
+We could now also add the long term compounding speed up.
+Unfortunately, I don't know how to measure it.
 My best shot would be to brainstorm a speedup of X% per month when working as a mob.
 A human-friendly way to think of exponential growth is 'How many months for it to double?'.

 For example:

 > If a team did work 4 hours per day as a mob, I could expect its productivity to double every year.
 You can then use the [Rule of 70](https://en.wikipedia.org/wiki/Rule_of_72) to deduce your monthly speed up.
 In our example:
 >
 > 70/12 = 5.83%
 >
 > This means 5.83% more features every month.

 We could then complement the business case with this figure.
 As [Erik Dietrich](https://daedtech.com/) explains in his course, be ready to play with this number until everyone is ok with it.